 9. Always in the mood for the party

-As one mentions of Austria, how can they not include Vienne in it specifically?
-Full of party-loving and energetic people, Vienne never sleeps.
+As one mentions of Austria, how can they not include Vienna in it specifically?
+Full of party-loving and energetic people, Vienna never sleeps.
 They would always go about enjoying around the place, and you would find them exhausted and tired in the morning.

 10. Beauty lies in the journey